Mall Scavenger Hunt Ideas: 40+ Games & Activities for Shoppers

 Q: How do we keep teams together?

 A: Assign a team leader responsible for the group.
 Require check-ins at specific locations.
-Use a group chat or Seekr Games' built-in messaging to stay connected.
+Use a group chat or Seekr Games' built-in messaging to stay connected throughout the hunt.

 Ready to Launch Your Mall Scavenger Hunt?

 Mall scavenger hunts transform a routine shopping trip into a memorable group experience.
-With 30+ ideas, clear instructions, and the right tools, you can create an engaging, photo-rich adventure.
+With 40+ ideas, clear instructions, and the right tools, you can create an engaging, photo-rich adventure that works for any group and occasion.

 Get started today with Seekr Games: